Buderim suburb profile

 Buderim rental market trends

-The rental market in Buderim has experienced moderate growth, with house rents increasing by 5.8% over the past year to $825 per week, while unit rents have risen 4.8% to $650 per week.
-This steady growth reflects Buderim's appeal as a desirable location, offering a balanced lifestyle with access to amenities and natural beauty, making it attractive for both renters and investors.
+The rental market in Buderim shows steady growth, with house rents increasing 10% over the past year to $825 per week, while unit rents have risen 3.4% to $600 per week.
+With its appealing lifestyle and robust local amenities, Buderim presents attractive opportunities for both renters and investors seeking stability and growth.

 Suburbs near Buderim